ucsf-iam/UcsfLdapOrm/README.md

 A Symfony bundle that provides ORM over LDAP.

 This code was originally based upon <a href="https://github.com/matgou">Mathieu Goulin</a>'s <a href="https://github.com/matgou/GorgLdapOrmBundle">GorgLdapOrmBundle</a>.
-We are forever indebted to him for providing an excellent base for the work we've continueD at UCSF IT Identity & Access Management.
+We are forever indebted to him for providing an excellent base for the work we've continued at UCSF IT Identity & Access Management.
 Originally we forked GorgLdapOrmBundle but, as our development continued to diverge and added new functionality, we came to the point where it was time to strike out on our own.
 The UcsfLdapOrm repo was created as that fresh start.

 What's changed and/or been added so far:

 * Added the <code>LdapEntity</code> class.
 This is a Symfony entity which represents the <code>top</code> LDAP object class.
-* Added added many subclasses of <code>LdapEntity</code> to describe the object classes from <code>top</code> down to  <code>InetOrgPerson</code>.
+* Added many subclasses of <code>LdapEntity</code> to describe the object classes from <code>top</code> down to  <code>InetOrgPerson</code>.
 * Added <code>Repository::filterByComplex()</code> which gives the entity manager/repository the ability to filter with custom constructed, complex boolean logic.
 (See code comment API documentation for details.)
 * Removed the dependency upon <a href="https://github.com/r1pp3rj4ck">r1pp3rj4ck</a>'s <a href="https://github.com/r1pp3rj4ck/TwigstringBundle">TwigstringBundle</a> and replaced it with Symfony 2.6+'s ability to use Twig's new-ish string-as-template functionality.

 ## Installation

+Requires PHP5.5+ and Symphony 2.7+

 * Add to composer.json
  * <code>"ucsf/ldaporm": "dev-master"</code>